mksipe/Shell-Script-Lib/README.md

 System-Services Uses outside resources to help improve its quality.
 It uses the LinuxAV-Light repository to help configure antivirus programs on the system as well as the Linux-tor-incog repository to help make your system use more secure ways to browse the internet and to remain anonymous.

-## Add-Ons

-The Add-ons are mandatory and cant is uninstalled.
-Though if you don't want them on your system, you can download the script without the add-ons with the branch that doesn't include add-ons (alone).

 ### Additional Source Credit

 Thank you @maldevel for allowing a portion of your software to be used in my program.
 (Origional Source: https://github.com/maldevel/blue-team)
+Thank you @Blizzo for also allowing a portion of your software to be used in this program.
+(Origional Source : https://github.com/Blizzo/tools)